Particular/docs.particular.net/nservicebus/pipeline/customizing-error-handling_content_core_[6.0,8.0).partial.md

 snippet: AllErrorsCustomization

 WARNING: Throwing the exception in the catch block will forward the message to the error queue after all the configured retry attempts.
-If that's not desired, remove the `throw` from the catch block to indicate that the message has been successfully processed.
+If the message must be consumed and removed from the queue then remove the `throw` from the catch block to indicate that the message has been successfully processed.

 #### Rolling back

 To rollback the receive operation instead of handling the message or to forward it to the error queue, invoke `AbortReceiveOperation` as shown below:

 snippet: RollbackMessage

 ### Registering the behavior